JoeCianflone/postcss-insert/README.md

 What I wanted was a way to have the simplicity of `@extend` with the behavior of a `@mixin`.

 Funny thing is I wasn't the only one thinking of it.
 [Adam Wathen](https://github.com/adamwathan) was thinking about this when he created [Tailwinds](https://tailwindcss.com/).
-Adam created a PostCSS plugin for [Tailwinds](https://tailwindcss.com/) called `@apply` which did almost everything I wanted it to do...except it was part of [Tailwinds](https://tailwindcss.com/).
+Adam created a PostCSS plugin called `@apply` which did almost everything I wanted it to do...except it was part of a framework.
 Now, Tailwinds is great, I have no issue with it, but I wanted this without *needing* a framework.
-Also, I didn't want to call it `@apply` because that name was being used with custom properties in CSS.
-I think its been deprecated, but there's a change it will be taken up again in the future.
-To me, `@apply` is a great name, but it comes with some potential baggage that I'd have to deal with later on.
+Also, I didn't like the name `@apply` because that name was being used with custom properties in CSS.
+I think its been deprecated, but there's a chance it will be taken up again in the future.
+To me, `@apply` is a great name, but it comes with some potential baggage that I'd have to deal with later on, also I feel like `@insert` is more descriptive of what the plugin is doing.

 ## Install

 ```bash
 $ npm install postcss-insert
 ```